 In-State Tuition Rates

-If you are eligible to use GI Bill benefits and can provide a VA Certificate of Eligibility that states "approved" to OVS, you will be adjusted from out-of-state tuition rates to in-state tuition rates.
+If you are eligible to use GI Bill® benefits and can provide a VA Certificate of Eligibility that states you are eligible to receive benefits, you will be adjusted from out-of-state tuition rates to in-state tuition rates.

 PLEASE NOTE: When we adjust you to in-state rates, this will likely reduce any aid or scholarship you may be receiving.
 This isn’t because we are substituting your aid/scholarship money with VA entitlement.
-(Doing so goes against federal guidance.)
 Rather, this is because the percentage of Expected Family Contribution (EFC) rises (i.e. tuition drops as EFC remains static).
 Please see the DISCLOSURES tab for additional information.

 Transfer Credits